brianbraatz/brianbraatz.github.io/content/post/Articles/___newww/Deadlocks/Deadlock in CPP and CS.md

 tags:
   - Concurrency
   - Multithreading
-  - C++
-  - C#
   - Deadlocks
+  - Race
-  - Race Conditions
+  - Conditions
+  - Thread
-  - Thread Safety
+  - Safety
+  - CPP
+  - CSharp
 draft: false
 weight: 298
-lastmod: 2025-02-15T20:13:34.508Z
+lastmod: 2025-02-17T00:22:44.173Z
 ---
 # Understanding Deadlocks and Race Conditions in C++ and C\#

 Ah, concurrency.
-That magical realm where performance soars, or your program turns into a raging dumpster fire of synchronization nightmares.
+That magical realm where perfor\2ance soars, or your program turns into a raging dumpster fire of synchronization nightmares.
 Today, we’re diving into **deadlocks** and **race conditions**, two classic bugs that will make you question your career choices (or at least your debugging skills).
 Let’s break them down, with **examples** and **solutions** to keep your code from going full chaos mode.

 ## What is a Deadlock? 🤯